diskoverdata/diskover-docs/source_files/user_media_edition_telestream_plugins.md

 ___
-## Telestream GLIM and Vantage Seamless Integrations
+## Telestream GLIM and Vantage Plugins
 ___

 The GLIM and Vantage web tools are seamless integrations allowing end-users to securely view/validate source files, as well as submit files for transcoding, directly from Diskover, in one click from the Diskover web browser and without ever accessing the source assets themselves.